ADHD

 Research shows that approx 41% - 55% of families with one child with ADHD, have one parent with the learning difference too.

-Those with this learning difference can create unique advantages by bringing energy and new approaches to the work environment.
-Unlike other neurodiverse conditions, the strengths of people with ADHD have are usually a result of their “hard wiring” and not developed through challenges they face.
+Those with this neurodivergence can bring energy and new approaches to the work environment.
+Unlike other neurodivergent conditions, the strengths of people with ADHD are usually a result of their ‘hard wiring’ and not developed through challenges they face.

 Common ADHD challenges: